 To add a payment page to your survey:

-You can set a fixed price so all survey-takers are charged the same amount, assign prices to a question in your survey, or let people pay within a range.
+You can set a fixed price so all survey-takers are charged the same amount, assign prices to a single question in your survey, or let people pay within a range.
+Prices must be a whole number between $1-$10,000 in most accepted currencies.

 Feel free to make changes to your prices as you need—changes that you make to your survey go live as soon as you edit your survey design.